DjangoGirls/tutorial/en/deploy/README.md

 (yourusername.pythonanywhere.com) $ python manage.py createsuperuser
 ```

+Type in the details for your superuser.
+Best to use the same ones as you're using
+on your own computer to avoid any confusion, unless you want to make the password
+on PythonAnywhere more secure.

 Now, if you like you can also take a look at your code on PythonAnywhere using
 `ls`: